marnix/zigmmverify/README.md

   Also encapsulate some parts.
   Also try to avoid duplication in statement handling.

+- Merge verify.zig and prove.zig into a single source file?

 - Support $[ ... $] includes.
 (Presumably in the tokenizer.)

 - Support `?` in proofs.